flandreas/antares/_docs/quick-start.md

 ## Bugs or missing features?

-If you find any bugs or are missing a feature, you are very welcome to open an issue in the issue tracker of the [GitHub project](https://github.com/flandreas/antares).
+If you find any bugs or are missing a feature, we'd like to hear from you!
+The guidelines on ["Report Bugs and Feature Requests"](/docs/issues/) explain how you can contact us.
+Your collaboration in making Antares better is truly appreciated.